orgvue2/orgvue-basic/README.md

 #### About this book

 Use this book as a main reference material for your training session with OrgVue trainer.
-This book can be useful when you want to look through OrgVue functionalities in a structured and guided way.
+This book can be useful when you want to look through OrgVue functionalities in a structured way.

 ##### OrgVue Basic Training covers
 1. Getting started with OrgVue